-The accompanying schedule of expenditures of state financial assistance (the Schedule) includes state grant activity of the Town under programs of the State of Connecticut for the fiscal year ended June 30, 2020.
+The accompanying schedule of expenditures of state financial assistance (the Schedule) includes state grant activity of the Town under programs of the State of Connecticut for the fiscal year ended June 30, 2021.
 Various departments and agencies of the State of Connecticut have provided financial assistance through grants and other authorizations in accordance with the General Statutes of the State of Connecticut.
-Because the Schedule presents only a selected portion of the operations of the Town, it is not intended to, and does not present the financial position, changes in fund balance, changes in net position or cash flows of the Town.
+These financial assistance programs fund several programs including education, transportation, property tax relief, local improvement and public health.